MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 ### 3. Select an area

 1. Decide where you will build your map.
 The area can be maximum 230x230 blocks in surface area, but it can be lesser.
-2. Grant yourself the `ctf_map_editor` privelege by running `/grantme ctf_map_editor`
+2. Grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor`
 3. Run `/ctf_map editor`
 4. Select "Create New Map"
 5. Select a position to be one corner of the map.
-6. Select a position on the opposite corner.
+6. Select a position in the opposite corner.
 Place it higher/lower than the first one to give the map height.

 	**Note:** you can change your area at any time by typing `/ctf_map editor` and pressing the "Corners" button.